ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/experimentation/power-consumption/index.md

 ### Evaluating experiments with UMA

-You should keep a close watch on your experiment's metrics, especially with how it affects Chrome OS Guardrail metrics, including power consumption.
+You should keep a close watch on your experiment's metrics, especially with how it affects ChromeOS Guardrail metrics, including power consumption.
 This is done using UMA's "[Finch](https://uma.googleplex.com/p/chrome/variations?sid=6799af3f695a4b2aaa6e755c5c4f7711)" tab. **These metrics should be evaluated before every stage of the experiment